truschival/DigitalRoosterGui/README.md

 QT5.10 is included in Debian Buster or later.
 Ubuntu should also work.

-1. Setup the basic development environment.
+1.Setup the basic development environment.

     ```sh
     apt-get install -y \